THNK is an entrepreneurial start-up.

 - Truly experiential learning, that prioritizes participant energy, engagement and connection to daily reality rather than lecture, theory and knowledge transfer

-The team responsible for these so in-company clients is led by Natasha Bonnevalle, Mark Vernooij and Rajiv Ball, each of whom has over 15 years of experience in serving leading global companies at Board level on topics relating to creativity, innovation, entrepreneurship, leadership, gender and inclusiveness.
+The team responsible for these Custom Program clients is led by Natasha Bonnevalle, Mark Vernooij and Rajiv Ball, each of whom has over 15 years of experience in serving leading global companies at Board level on topics relating to creativity, innovation, entrepreneurship, leadership, gender and inclusiveness.

-As a result of continued growth in THNK’s in-company activities, we are looking for outstanding individuals who subscribe to the mission of THNK and are eager to join our team in the role of Service Line Director.
+As a result of continued growth in THNK’s Custom Program activities, we are looking for outstanding individuals who subscribe to the mission of THNK and are eager to join our team in the role of Service Line Director.

-A Service Line Director is responsible for leading or co-leading a THNK in-company service line.
-Our in-company services lines address client needs in Innovation, Leadership Development, and Gender and Inclusiveness and:
+A Service Line Director is responsible for leading or co-leading a THNK Custom Program service line.
+Our Custom Program Services Lines address client needs in Innovation, Leadership Development, and Gender and Inclusiveness and:

 - Address topics of Board level relevance